AlexandrosMikelis/NumericalAnalysis/README.md

 always able to solve them in paper, we need to use some methods you can see below.This methods can be written in a program and make our life easier.
    * General Succissive Approximation Method </br>
    ![GSA](https://user-images.githubusercontent.com/62079690/99472487-61830b80-2951-11eb-996b-126d7424921e.PNG)</br>
+   In this method you need to isolate independent variable x from your starting equation and make the above equation you see. </br>
    * Newton-Ramson Method </br>
    ![N-R](https://user-images.githubusercontent.com/62079690/99472810-10274c00-2952-11eb-926f-8033388aabe4.PNG)</br>
    * Regula Falsi </br>